MV Janssonius

 Review of MV Janssonius

-The newbuild sisterships Janssonius and Hondius are ice-classed LR-PC6 ("Lloyd's Register Polar Class 6"/Finnish-Swedish ice class "1A-Super") passenger vessels with ice-strengthened hulls.
+The newbuild sisterships Janssonius and Hondius are LR-PC6 (“Lloyd’s Register Polar Class 6” / Finnish-Swedish ice class “1A Super”) passenger vessels with ice-strengthened hulls.

 MV Janssonius cruise ship

-The fleetmates Plancius and Ortelius are former state-owned research vessels previously operated, respectively, by the Royal Dutch Navy and the Russian Academy of Science.
+The fleetmates Plancius and Ortelius are former state-owned research ships, previously operated by the Royal Dutch Navy and the Russian Academy of Science.

 History - construction and ownership

-Specializing in passenger shipping and navigation in icy waters, with the newbuilds Janssonius and Hondius the headquartered in Vlissingen Netherlands cruise company Oceanwide Expeditions grew not only as fleet/capacity but also as brand popularity and trust.
-The ship name "Janssonius" honors the famous Dutch cartographer Johannes Janssonius (1588-1664) who was born (as Jan Janszoon) in Arnhem Holland and lived and worked in Amsterdam.
+Specializing in passenger shipping and navigation in icy waters, Oceanwide Expeditions—headquartered in Vlissingen, Netherlands—expanded both its fleet and market presence with the newbuilds Janssonius and Hondius.
+The ship name “Janssonius” honors the Dutch cartographer Johannes Janssonius (1588-1664), born (as Jan Janszoon) in Arnhem and later based in Amsterdam.

-Oceanwide Expeditions supports renown organizations dedicated to wildlife preservation and sustainable environmental development projects in Earth's polar regions.
-Among these organizations are AECO (Association of Arctic Expedition Cruise Operators - cruise line organization working mainly in Europe's Arctic / Iceland, Greenland, Svalbard Norway), IAATO (International Association of Antarctic Tour Operators, 1991-founded association of 100+ members/companies) and BirdLife International (1922-founded global organizations dedicated to the conservation of birds and their habitats).
+Oceanwide Expeditions actively supports organizations dedicated to wildlife preservation and sustainable environmental development in the polar regions, including AECO (Association of Arctic Expedition Cruise Operators), IAATO (International Association of Antarctic Tour Operators), and BirdLife International (a global wildlife conservation organization founded in 1922).

 MV Janssonius cruise ship

-Due to the constantly increasing demand for polar cruises, Oceanwide Expeditions ordered the building of two ice-strengthened ships (Janssonius and Hondius), each fitted with two main engines (total power output 4,26 MW) and max passenger capacity 196 (85 staterooms).
-On polar itineraries, each ship's capacity is limited to 174.
+To meet the rising global demand for polar cruises, Oceanwide Expeditions ordered two ice-strengthened newbuilds—Janssonius and Hondius—each powered by two main engines (combined output 4.26 MW) and designed with a maximum passenger capacity of 196 (85 staterooms).
+On polar voyages, capacity is limited to 174.

 Shipboard facilities

-Like all Oceanwide fleet mates, Janssonius is equipped with rigid-hulled zodiacs (inflatable motorized high-speed boats) used for landings and tendering (ship-to-shore passenger transportation) in remote coastal areas.
-The vessel also features a top-deck helipad (fore-located helicopter landing area used in cases of emergency).
+Like all Oceanwide vessels, Janssonius carries rigid-hulled zodiacs (inflatable, motorized high-speed boats) used for landings and ship-to-shore transfers in remote coastal regions.
+The ship also features a forward helipad on the top deck, used primarily for emergencies.

-This expedition ship is specially designed for travel cruising in the Earth's polar regions (Antarctica and Arctic).
-The vessel boasts fast zodiac boats, sea kayaks and a covered marina platform for water-based outdoor activities.
-There is a deck with an observation lounge and a separate room for readings.
+This expedition ship is purpose-built for cruising in Earth’s polar regions.
+She carries fast zodiac boats, sea kayaks, and offers a covered marina platform for water-based outdoor activities.
+There is a deck with an observation lounge and a dedicated room for lectures and briefings.

 MV Janssonius cruise ship